boa-dev/boa-dev.github.io/blog/2024-02-29-boa-release-18/index.md

 On interpreters that don't implement any kind of caching, the previous code would have to make a property lookup for the `getHandler` method every time that method is called.
-This is really inefficient for a simple reason: `getHandler` could be inside `obj2`, or it could be inside `obj2.prototype`, or it could be inside `obj2.prototype.prototype`... `getHandler` could be anywhere on the inheritance chain of `obj2`!
+This is really inefficient for a simple reason: `getHandler` could be inside `obj2`, or it could be inside `obj2.prototype`, or it could be inside `obj2.prototype.prototype`... in fact, `getHandler` could be anywhere on the inheritance chain of `obj2`!

 The easy approach to solve this is to cache the method lookup inside `obj2` itself using an associative